 - FBC Midlothian will comply with all state and local orders in wearing a face covering.

-- Unless a student has a documented medical condition prohibiting them from wearing a face covering, we expect that everyone, 1st grade and older, on-campus will wear a face covering.
-Not wearing a face covering will be treated as a safety concern, and appropriate action will follow.
+- Unless a student has a documented medical condition prohibiting them from wearing a face covering, we recommend that everyone, 1st grade and older, on-campus wear a face covering.

 When would a student not have to wear a face-covering?